-- (1) The competent authority is notified of the building of a construction work electronically via the register of construction works.
-If notification via the register of construction works is not possible, the building notice is submitted to the competent authority who enters the information in the register of construction works. - (2) The building notice must be submitted at least ten days before the building of the construction work commences.
-If, within ten days from the submission of the building notice, the competent authority does not inform the person who submitted the building notice of the need for further verification of the information presented in the building notice, building work may commence. - (3) The building notice states: - 1) the name, contact information and signature of the person submitting the notice, the desired manner of the document's delivery and the date of submission; - 2) the particulars and cadastral code of the registered immovable on which building work is to be performed; - 3) the object of the submission of the building notice, including a description of the envisaged construction work and the type of building work, the location of the construction work on the registered immovable and its purpose of use; - 4) in the case of a temporary construction work, the period of time envisaged for using the construction work; - 5) where required, the energy performance certificate. - (4) In the cases identified in Annex 1 of this Code, the building notice must be accompanied by the relevant building design documentation. - (5) Where needed, the competent authority carries out a verification of whether, in relation to the construction work or building work stated in the building notice, it is necessary: - 1) to bring the construction work or building work into compliance with the requirements; - 2) to obtain the approval of the competent authority for the construction work or building work; - 3) to establish further requirements for the construction work with regard to its architectural or engineering solution or appearance; - 4) to involve the owner of the registered immovable or the owners of adjacent registered immovables. - (6) In the case of grounds listed in subsection 5 of this section, the rules established in relation to building permits are to be observed; this includes the time-limit for issuing building permits and the grounds for refusal to issue a building permit.
-The requirements presented as a result of the verification are issued by the competent authority as an administrative act.
+(1) The competent authority is notified of the building of a construction work electronically via the register of construction works.
+If notification via the register of construction works is not possible, a building notice is filed with the competent authority, who enters the corresponding information in the register of construction works.

+(2) A building notice must be filed at least ten days before the building of the construction work commences.
+If, within ten days from the filing of the building notice, the competent authority does not inform the person who filed the building notice of the need for further verification of the information presented in the building notice, building work may commence.

+(3) A building notice states:

+1) the name, contact information and signature of the person filing the notice, the desired manner of the document's delivery and the date of the filing;

+2) the particulars and cadastral code of the registered immovable on which building work is to be performed;

+3) the aim of filing the notice, including a description of the envisaged construction work and the type of building work, the location of the construction work on the registered immovable and its purpose of use; 4) where the notice concerns a temporary construction work, the period of time envisaged for using the construction work;

+5) where required, the energy performance certificate.

+(4) Where this is mentioned in Annex 1 of this Code, the building notice must be accompanied by the relevant building design documentation.

+(5) Where needed, the competent authority carries out a verification of whether, in relation to the construction work or building work stated in the building notice, it is necessary: 1) to bring the construction work or building work into compliance with the requirements;

+2) to obtain the approval of the competent authority for the construction work or building work;

+3) to establish further requirements for the construction work with regard to its architectural or engineering solution or appearance;

+4) to join the owner of the registered immovable or owners of adjacent registered immovables to the proceedings.

+(6) Where the grounds listed in subsection 5 of this section apply, the rules established in relation to building permits are to be observed; this includes the time limit for issuing building permits and the grounds for refusal to issue a building permit.
+The requirements presented as a result of the verification are issued by the competent authority as an administrative decision.

 § 37.
-Commencement of building work on the basis of building notice
+Commencement of building work based on a building notice

-The building of the construction work according to the building notice may take place within two years following the submission of the building notice or receipt of further requirements or approval of the building design documentation.
+The building of a construction work according to a building notice may take place within two years following the filing of the building notice or receipt of further requirements or approval of corresponding building design documentation.